thunderdrop/Inform-7-with-NVDA/README.md

 Most users reasonably familiar with NVDA already have the skills necessary to use Inform 7 with it.
 For all but the "Story" tab, standard editing and page navigation commands are all you will need.
 To use the "Story" tab, you will need to know the basics of [object navigation](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ObjectNavigation) and [text review](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ReviewingText).

-The second section is less organized: It contains specific information on how to work around accessibility bugs in Inform 7 to acomplish certain tasks.
+The second section is less organized: It contains specific information on how to work around accessibility bugs in Inform 7 for Windows to acomplish certain tasks.
 It is only descriptive, and is not intended as a discussion of best practice.
 In other words, if you find a better way, do that instead.
 And please share it with us!

 ## Contributing

 If you have comments, corrections, or tips of your own, please submit them in an issue or a pull request.

-If you are interested in the workings of the Inform 7 Windows IDE, [its sourcecode is here](https://github.com/DavidKinder/Windows-Inform7).
+If you are interested in the workings of Inform 7 for Windows itself, [its sourcecode is here](https://github.com/DavidKinder/Windows-Inform7).

 I'm providing the above link in good faith, and not as any kind of dig at David Kinder.
 He has worked and _does_ work hard on the software, and I don't believe its present state of accessibility to be a result of any malice on his part.
 I encourage people to open issues and give constructive feedback, but not to go after the guy.